-Child Self-harm Over-reaction to mistakes / Inappropriate emotional Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, thumb Desperate attention-seeking behaviour sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
-Intensely involved with their children, never allowing anyone else to undertake their child's care.
+Child Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, thumb Desperate attention-seeking behaviour sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
+Observed to be aggressive towards child or others Intensely involved with their children, never allowing Marginalised or isolated by the community.
 History of mental health, alcohol or drug misuse or domestic violence.
-Previous domestic violence Frevious domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family History of abuse or mental health problems History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of History of abuse or mental health problems surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault
+Intensely involved with their children, never allowing Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple Intensely involved with their children, never allowing anyone else to undertake their child's care.
+Previous domestic violence Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Intensely involved with their children, never allowing anyone else to undertake their child's care.
+Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple Intensely involved with their children, never allowing anyone else to undertake their child's care.
+Previous domestic violence Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self Intensely involved with their children, never allowing anyone else to undertake their child's care.
+Previous domestic violence Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of Intensely involved with their children, never allowing anyone else to undertake their child's care.
+Previous domestic violence History of abuse or mental health problems Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault